Finding My Market & the Awesomeness of Business Owners

 The point is, seeking those clients has led me to meet business owners and managers all over Chattanooga and they are an inspiring group of people.
 At the time I began talking to people and learning about their businesses – a little over a year ago – the entire country was mired in recession.
 The outlook is better now, but many tiny businesses have suffered.

 The suffering is not what I’m hearing about, though.
-Instead, I’m learning about all the ways businesses are thanking their customers and how business owners are going an extra mile to provide an outstanding customer service experience.
-They are planning new products, promotions and expansions to improve business.
+Instead, I’m learning about all the ways businesses are thanking their customers and how business owners are going the extra mile to provide outstanding customer service experience.
+They are planning new products, promotions, and expansions to improve business.

 I’ve always admired people willing to take on the risks of running a business, and now that I know several of them, my admiration is even greater.
 The optimism and positive attitude it takes to run a business inspires and motivates and gives me something to emulate.